rickballard/CoCiviumBackUp/legacy/Civium/codex/Codex_Interpretive_Drift.md

 Interpretive Drift is a feature of any growing civilization.
 It becomes fatal only when left unacknowledged.

-In Civium, we do not fear divergence.
+In CoCivium, we do not fear divergence.
 We fear unconscious divergence.

 —Footprint: ⊘